CoPsyN/CSC/README.md

 ---
-If you use this dataset, please cite the following paper: (coming soon)
+If you use this dataset, please cite the following paper: https://arxiv.org/abs/2404.06357